top of page

 The Department for Education has introduced a statutory duty for schools to promote British Values more actively from September 2014, and to ensure they are taught in schools.
-This is not something new at Bardsey Primary.
+This is not something new at Bardsey Primary Academy.
 British values are promoted in so much of what we do, not least during our school assemblies, Religious Education, Circle Time and Personal, Social Health Education (SEAL) sessions.
 The values are integral to our long-standing inclusive ethos which complements British values.

 As well as actively promoting British values, the opposite also applies: we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including ‘extremist’ views.